cvubrugier/mtp-galaxy-bug/README.md

 Additional information
 ----------------------

-Why doesn't this error happen on Windows?
+Why doesn't this happen on Windows?
 Because the MTP driver on Windows does not use the GetPartialObject command.
 It uses the GetObject command instead.

 Why doesn't this happen with Android devices not manufactured by Samsung?
 Because Samsung relies on their own MTP stack which is